Mckinsey666/Style-Transfer/README.md

 # Style-Transfer
-Simple implementation of the classic paper by Gatys et al. Please refer to the original paper: https://arxiv.org/abs/1508.0657.
+Simple implementation of the classic paper by Gatys et al. Please refer to the original paper for more detail: https://arxiv.org/abs/1508.0657.
 ## Usage
 ```
 >> python3 style_transfer.py -h